maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Ingress Filter"
     A security feature that drops incoming frames if the VLAN ID in the frame does not match the port's VLAN membership.

+??? glossary-item "ICMP (Internet Control Message Protocol)"
+    A protocol used for network diagnostics and error reporting, commonly utilized by ping and traceroute.

+??? glossary-item "IEEE 802.1Q"
+    The IEEE standard defining VLAN tagging in Ethernet frames.

+??? glossary-item "Inter-VLAN Routing"
+    The capability of a Layer 3 switch to route traffic between different VLANs.

 ---

 <a name="j"></a>